devarshini36/CODSOFT/README.md

 A basic calculator application implemented using JavaScript.
 This project allowed me to explore front-end development with JavaScript, as I worked on building the logic for performing various arithmetic operations.

-## About Me

-I am a passionate aspiring developer who enjoys working on front-end projects.
-These projects from my CodeSoft internship have provided me with valuable experience and knowledge in web development.
-I look forward to continuing to learn and grow in the field.

-Feel free to reach out if you're interested in exploring these projects further!